DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 Default Values
 --------------

-Just as parameters, like all data objects, have default types defined in the language specification, they also have default values.
+Just as parameters, like all data objects, have default types defined by the language specification, they also have default values.
 Where a default type is implied by lack of an explicit type in a parameter's declaration, a default value is implied by lack of an assignment.